Dogs in warfare: Modern uses

 The latest canine tactical vests are outfitted with cameras and durable microphones that allow dogs to relay audio and visual information to their handlers.

 In the 1970s, the US Air Force used over 1,600 dogs worldwide.
 Today, personnel cutbacks have reduced USAF dog teams to around 530, stationed throughout the world.
 Many dogs that operate in these roles are trained at Lackland Air Force Base, the only United States facility that currently trains dogs for military use.
+High Dive dog training is where the dog jumps from a military plane with their handler.

 Change has also come in legislation for the benefit of the canines.
 Prior to 2000, older war dogs were required to be euthanized.
 The new law permits adoption of retired military dogs.
 One notable case of which was Lex, a working dog whose handler was killed in Iraq.

 Numerous memorials are dedicated to war dogs, including at March Field Air Museum in Riverside, California; the Infantry School at Fort Benning, Georgia; at the Naval Facility, Guam, with replicas at the University of Tennessee College of Veterinary Medicine in Knoxville; the Alfred M. Gray Marine Corps Research Center in Quantico, Virginia; and the Alabama War Dogs Memorial at the USS Alabama Battleship Memorial Park in Mobile, Alabama.